Breaking News: Google Ads to Require Identity Verification

 Some industries will be prioritized in a phased roll-out and notified accordingly.
 They will have 30 days to submit the required verification upon receiving notice from Google that it is required.
 Once submitted, it takes about 3-5 for Google Ads to verify.

-Failure to submit the required information within 30 days will result in Google Ads being stopped.
+If you fail to submit the required information within 30 days, Google Ads will stop.

 Disclosures will show the trademarked and legal name of the advertiser, and not the entity who is necessarily managing the ads.

-This means agencies who run Google Ads on behalf of the end customer will not be required to verify.
+The end customer will not require agencies running Google Ads on their behalf to verify.
 However, a Google rep stated agencies and Google Partners will be able to submit on behalf of their customers.

 Related: Read how to boost organic traffic from on-page SEO.